 Your rate will be disclosed in your Approval Disclosure.

-Variable interest rates are based on the one-month London Interbank Offered Rate (LIBOR) (the Index).
+Variable interest rates are based on the 1-Month Term Secured Overnight Financing Rate (SOFR) (the Index).
 Your rate will be effective quarterly on each January 1, April 1, July 1, and October 1 (the Interest Rate Change Date).
-We will calculate your new rate by rounding the Index rate, as reported by The Wall Street Journal two business days prior to the Interest Rate Change Date, up to the nearest one-eighth of one percent (0.125% or 0.00125) and adding a margin between 0.00% and 11.75% to the Index.
+We will calculate your new rate by rounding the Index rate, as reported by The CME Group two business days prior to the Interest Rate Change Date, up to the nearest one-eighth of one percent (0.125% or 0.00125) and adding a margin between 0.00% and 11.75% to the Index.
 The rate will not increase more than once a quarter, and your interest rate is capped at 12%.
 A change in the interest rate may cause the amount of the monthly payment to increase or decrease, or may cause the number of payments to change.

 By signing up for automatic bank draft with the servicer will reduce your interest rate by .25% and save you more in interest cost.